Bhagabatipur: Livelihood

 Most of the people are goldsmiths and rest are dependent on cultivation.
 And few are service men.

 Politics

 Kalyan Banerjee of All India Trinamool Congress is the Member of Parliament and Swati Khandekar of All India Trinamool Congress is the Member of Legislative Assembly.

 Transport

-Transportation is mainly based on public transport like Bus service (Bhagabatipur-Dakshineshwar) and small vehicles like magic van.
+Transportation is mainly based on public transport like bhagwatipur to Dankuni and small vehicles like magic van.
 The nearest airport is Netaji Subhas Chandra Bose International Airport and the nearest rail stations are Dakshinbari railway station (Howrah-Amta line).
-The nearest junction station is Dankuni railway station (Howrah-Bardhaman chord line) which is 13km approx.
+The nearest junction station is Dankuni railway station (Howrah-Bardhaman chord line) which is 13 km approx.